 Class Agent Program

 The Class Agent Program is designed to build excitement, encourage participation, and create awareness about the need for philanthropic support for Providence College.
-The goal is to create positive and successful energy around giving back to PC in non-reunion years with a focus on raising support for the Annual Fund (PC Fund, Angel Fund, Friars Forever Fund).
+The goal is to create positive and successful energy around giving back to PC in non-reunion years with a focus on raising support for The Fund for Providence College (PC’s Annual Fund).

 Chair of the Annual Fund